 - Acceptable images are produced with clarity and sharpness giving the user a detailed viewing experience

-- Lightweight and portable, with neck-straps to keep your hands free
+- Lightweight and portable, with a neck strap to keep your hands free

 - Very budget-friendly